 What is a Laparoscopic Surgery?

-Laparoscopic surgery, also known as minimally invasive surgery, band-aid surgery or keyhole surgery is in trend and modern surgical technique in which operations are performed through the small incision usually having a size of 0.5-1.5 cm.
+Laparoscopic surgery, also known as minimally invasive surgery, band-aid surgery, or keyhole surgery is in trend and a modern surgical technique in which operations are performed through the small incision usually having a size of 0.5-1.5 cm.

 Laparoscopy is a surgical procedure for the abdomen or pelvis, with the help of a small incision and a camera.
 Laparoscopic use to treat diagnosis or therapeutic interventions with small cuts in the abdomen.
 Earlier this technique was generally in use for gynecologic and gallbladder surgery.
 Over the last 10 years, Laparoscopic surgery or minimal surgery has been expended for intestinal surgery.